-We have implemented as many codes as our principles require.
-They set out the fundamental values to which our partners must subscribe.
-These ethical and professional expectations are a means for ensuring legislation and standards are respected; they also play an important role in upholding the credibility and principles of the Metalor group.
+They also play an important role in upholding the credibility and principles of the Metalor group.
 We abide by a strict code of conduct stating that we do not, under any circumstances, maintain business relations connected to criminal activities or criminal or terrorist enterprises, or which could finance criminal or terrorist activity.
 We provide guidance regarding working conditions, social and environmental compatibility, transparency, collaboration, and trust-based dialogue.